 Students on placement will normally incur additional transport costs and may also require accommodation near their placement location with the exception of MBBS students whose placement costs are covered.

-BA Physical Education/PGCE Physical Education students are required to purchase UEA branded PE kit (c. £70 for the basic kit with some additional items available if required).
-There are also optional opportunities to gain coaching qualifications for a small additional fee.
-These are not compulsory but may enhance future employment opportunities.
+Physical Education/PGCE Physical Education students are required to purchase UEA branded PE kit (c. £107 for the basic kit with some additional items available if required).

 Where equipment is provided to students for their personal use e.g. lab coats, safety spectacles, uniforms then the University will normally charge for replacements if these are lost or become damaged.

 Students undertaking a year abroad as part of their course will incur additional costs such as travel.
 There is information available at: https://portal.uea.ac.uk/planningoffice/slc/year-abroad-students